falkr/ttm4115/pages/prep-components.md

 # Example: Airgate

 Imagine we are the producer of airport gates, Airgate, like the ones we treated in the last unit.
-The airport gate consists of the hardware, that means, the turnstile, the display, the scanner and so on, and of course also the software.
-The software runs in the gate in an embedded computer, and connects all the hardware components together and integrates with the IT infrastructure of the airport, since we need to evaluate the validness of a boarding pass and register if a passenger boarded.
+The airport gate consists of the hardware, that means, the turnstile, the display, the scanner and so on, and, of course, also the software.
+The software runs in the gate in an embedded computer, and connects all the hardware components together and integrates with the IT infrastructure of the airport, since we need to evaluate the validity of a boarding pass and register if a passenger boarded.

 The software part of the airport gate makes up a large part of the system.
 Much of the system quality and hence value will depend on it working well, and we need to spend quite some effort to develop it.